 “It isn’t as though we could – or would – just take an otter from the wild,” said Kevin Caesar, Kaleideum’s Natural Science Coordinator.
 “We were waiting to find an injured or orphaned otter that was unable to survive outside of captivity.”

-The female otter has not yet been named, holding a Name the Otter Contest.
-Meanwhile, she is enjoying her new home and honing her swimming skills.
+The new otter did not have a name, so Kaleideum held a Name the Otter Contest.
+Meanwhile, she enjoyed her new home and honed her swimming skills.
 “In this season of thanksgiving, we are grateful that Otto finally has a companion,” said Kaleideum Executive Director Elizabeth Dampier, “but we are equally as thankful to have members and visitors who are so supportive of our facility, staff, and the work that we do to inspire learning in our community.”

 Name the Otter